 Etsy is an online marketplace for hand crafted goods.
 It’s great in that it’s a marketplace – but it’s also huge.
 Being on Etsy has been an easy gateway for sellers to market their business because they own the hand-crafted marketplace space.
 (PayPal tried this a few years ago and failed to break into Etsy’s market.)
+In the last few years more and more non-handmade junk has made it’s way onto Etsy, including some problematic product that has resulted in a boycott of Etsy.
+Should you move?
+Here’s why or why not.

-But you are paying a LOT to be on Etsy.
+You are paying a LOT to be on Etsy.
 What if there were alternatives, and what do they cost?

-WordPress hosting is inexpensive, and Woo Commerce itself is actually free (but all the other plugins you might want do cost some money – you might not need a lot of them, and you can start small.)
+WordPress hosting is inexpensive, and Woo Commerce itself is actually free (but all the other plugins you might want to use cost some money – you might not need a lot of them, and you can start small.)
 We love WordPress, and we have far too many articles on it to count, but you can start here to feel the love (and learn some stuff.)

 SquareSpace is super easy to use, robust, with email and commerce options that add on to their products.
 We detail a comparison between SquareSpace and WordPress, the two platforms here.

-The benefits to Etsy (even despite the nearly 30% hike in fees
+The benefits to Etsy (even despite the nearly 30% hike in fees

-• Marketplace of sellers of handcrafted goods attracts those who are looking for just that
+- Marketplace of sellers of handcrafted goods attracts those who are looking for just that

-• The Etsy reviews system is powerful and allows others to evaluate shops based on review status.
+- The Etsy reviews system is powerful and allows others to evaluate shops based on review status

-• Star seller (when you get five stars!) showcase by Etsy can boost sales and exposure
+- Star seller (when you get five stars!) showcase by Etsy can boost sales and exposure

 We talk about marketing as a whole – your distribution channels might be direct (online, your own site) through a brick and mortar retailer, through an online marketplace like Etsy or others – these, together make for a powerful place to sell your goods.
 The 4Ps of marketing: product, price, PLACE and promotion – Etsy serves the latter two but of course, place.